dotnet/sdk/documentation/TemplateEngine/Runnable-Project-Templates---Value-Forms.md

         }
     }
 ```
 `firstLowerCaseInvariant` - converts the first letter of the value to lowercase using the casing rules of the invariant culture.
-Available since version 5.0.200.
+Available since .NET 5.0.300.
 ```
     "forms": {
         "first_lc": {